Taking Challenges and Turning them into Opportunities.

 Leak Testing and Insulation....

 The building "envelope" must be air tight to eliminate leaks of unconditioned air.
-Larry Gorman uses "blower door" technology to test energy quality standards for Artistic Homes, originally a tract home builder building very tight homes, that signed on early to the Building America program, and was recognized recently as a leader in energy efficiency... they are now building netzero homes.
+Blower door technology is used to test energy quality standards for Artistic Homes, originally a tract home builder building very tight homes, that signed on early to the Building America program, and was recognized recently as a leader in energy efficiency... they are now building netzero homes.

 Water Conservation ...